Protecting Seabirds From Fishing Gear

 The National Seabird Program, lead by NOAA Fisheries, includes managers and scientists from across NOAA and its partners.
 We work domestically and internationally to protect and conserve seabirds.
 Our activities are guided by a number of statutes and agency priorities, and the program has two overarching goals:

-Monitor and Mitigate Bycatch: NOAA Fisheries is directly responsible for monitoring and mitigating bycatch in U.S. fisheries and supports a variety of international agreements and Regional Fisheries Management Organizations to mitigate bycatch associated with non-U.S. fisheries.
+Monitor and Mitigate Bycatch: NOAA Fisheries is directly responsible for monitoring and mitigating bycatch in U.S. fisheries and supports a variety of international agreements by International and Regional Fisheries Management Organizations to mitigate bycatch associated with non-U.S. fisheries.

 Promote Seabirds as Ecosystem Indicators: Seabirds are excellent indicators of ecosystem status.
 As highly migratory, near-apex predators, they travel across trophic levels, space, and time, and are easily studied relative to other marine species.
 This makes them excellent sources of information for ecosystem-based fisheries management plans, a holistic framework for ensuring that our fisheries are sustainable.